paulrobertlloyd/paulrobertlloyd-v3/source/projects/_pages/matter.markdown

 Much of my work for MATTER focused on its visual identity.
 I thought a lot about how readers would recognise its publications in ebook stores, how articles might appear on the web and how these might be bookmarked on smartphone home screens.
 As the identity would play a supporting role to the articles being published, I envisaged the logo as a hallmark, one that identified an article as one meeting the high standards of journalism that MATTER aims for.

 ## Typography
-{% figure "Type samples/experimentation" %}
+{% figure c-figure--image-quartet "Type samples/experimentation" %}
+{% picture thumbnail /projects/matter/type_calluna.png %}
+{% picture thumbnail /projects/matter/type_centro.png %}
+{% picture thumbnail /projects/matter/type_enigma.png %}
-{% endfigure %}
+{% picture thumbnail /projects/matter/type_ptsans.png %}

-{% figure "Type specimens for Calluna and Calluna Sans" %}
 {% endfigure %}

 One of the guiding principles established early on was to privilege the reading experience.
 This meant articles needed to be legible and enjoyable to read on any device.
 To meet this purpose, and after extensive device testing, I chose Calluna and Calluna Sans.